 It is impossible to run a business without email.
 That’s a simple fact.
 Businesses across industries depend upon email as an indispensable communication method, keeping employees in touch with customers, partners, vendors, and, of course, each other.

 Secure/Multipurpose Internet Mail Extension (S/MIME) email certificate technology can address the problems and vulnerabilities inherent to email, improving both an organization’s protection against spying and protecting its employees from social engineering attacks that depend on email.
-S/MIME sets itself apart from standard email protections such as antivirus programs by verifying the sender, rather than simply analyzing an email for threats once it has been received.
+S/MIME sets itself apart from standard email protections, such as antivirus programs, by verifying the sender, rather than simply analyzing an email for threats once it has been received.
 It also protects the contents of email during transit.

+How does S/MIME address the vulnerabilities with email?
 There are three distinct ways in which it improves the security profile of email communications.

 - It verifies the authenticity of the sender, confirming that the sender is who the person claimed.

 - It encrypts all content and attachments within emails, preventing malicious software from intercepting email communication in transit and reading its contents.

 - The protocol also provides an assurance of integrity, ensuring that transmitted email is unaltered and giving receivers the peace of mind that the messages and attachments they have received are identical to what was sent